gearsngenes/GnG-RAG-Playground/README.md

 ## 🧪 Testing CLI (Optional)

-To test queries in terminal with the local model:
+To test queries in terminal using the local model:

 ```bash
 python rag_slm.py
 ```
 ---

-## 🧹 Future Ideas

-- [ ] Multi-model support toggle (e.g. switch between phi-4, OpenChat, Mistral)
-- [ ] RAG agent orchestration using LangGraph/AutoGen
-- [ ] Enhanced PDF parsing with table/image recognition
-- [ ] Authentication and multi-user isolation

----

 ## 📬 Feedback & Issues

-Pull requests, suggestions, and bug reports are welcome!
-This project is designed for privacy-first local deployments, particularly for educators and researchers.
+Pull requests, suggestions, and bug reports welcome!
+This project is designed for privacy-first, offline deployments ideal for researchers, educators, and developers.